pachecod/webxride-2-2-dev-alpha/INSTALLATION_GUIDE.md

 ### 3.3 Verify Setup

-After running the scripts, you should see these tables:
+After running the setup script, you should see these tables:
 - ✅ Storage bucket `files` created
 - ✅ Storage policies configured
-- ✅ `students` table with default users
+- ✅ `students` table with default users (including admin)
 - ✅ `templates` table ready
-- ✅ `classes` table ready
-- ✅ `snippets` table ready
+- ✅ `snippets` table with default snippets
-- ✅ `about_page` table ready
-- ✅ `default_templates` table ready
-- ✅ `file_tags` table ready ⭐NEW in 2.1
+- ✅ `file_tags` table ready for tagging system
 - ✅ All RLS policies active
+- ✅ Indexes created for performance
+- ✅ Triggers set up for automatic timestamps

+The setup script will also run verification tests to ensure everything is working correctly.

 ---